Mitgliederverwaltung am Laptop

 Why is it so important to mention this difference?
 Because a club lives with/from both types of members and software must fit the club accordingly, provided that there are many active members.
 The question should therefore actually be, how can you represent both groups in a meaningful way?

 We've got a simple answer here.
-But first about the difference: Active members are people (such as officials, athletes, singers, musicians, helpers, coaches, organizers,...) who work in the club regularly or participate in club events.
-Passive members, on the other hand, are honorary members, sometimes people to be informed or simply interested in the club.
-In other words, all those who do not actively and regularly participate in club life.
+But first about the difference: Active members are individuals (such as officials, athletes, singers, musicians, volunteers, coaches, organizers, etc.) who regularly participate in the “Tackle” club or attend club events.
+Passive members, on the other hand, are honorary members, sometimes people who wish to receive information about the club, or who are simply interested in the club.
+In other words: anyone who does not actively and regularly participate in club activities.

 Comprehensive management of membership fees and more

-Vereinsplaner can do a lot and we would like to present a feature to you here: Create individual memberships, record the associated membership fees and assign them to the members.
-You can then generate membership fees and send them directly to the members concerned.
+The Vereinsplaner can do a lot and we would like to present a function to you here: Create individual memberships, record the associated membership fees and assign them to the members.
+From this, you can then generate membership fees and send them directly to the affected members.
 Save yourself so much time and money.
-More information about Membership fee management.
+More information about membership fee management.

 But now to our answer on how to integrate both groups effectively using software.
-With Vereinsplaner, this is achieved through efficient membership management, where data records of inactive members can be managed independently by the relevant club officials.
-Active members, on the other hand, have the option of managing their own master data via a member account (e.g. mobile app) and keeping it up to date.
-Both groups and their data end up in a joint database and club officials naturally have access to all data.
+Vereinsplaner ensures clear and organized member management, allowing club administrators to independently manage the data of inactive members.
+Active members, on the other hand, can manage their own personal information and keep it up to date via a member account (e.g., a mobile app).
+Both groups and their data are stored in a shared database, and club administrators naturally have access to all the data.

-The advantage, however, is that active members can participate in much more “club events” than just managing their own data.
-You can actively participate in appointment mailings, surveys, news and in chat.
-Active members can of course become passive members just like in real life and vice versa.
-Our club software ensures that the data is always clean.
+The advantage, however, is that active members can participate in far more “club activities” than just managing their own data.
+They can actively participate in event notifications, surveys, news updates, and the chat.
+Active members can, of course, become inactive members—and vice versa—just as they might in real life.
+Our club software ensures that the data is always up to date.

 Digital admission of new members